star-whale/docs/docs/reference/swcli/runtime.md

 swcli [GLOBAL OPTIONS] runtime tag [OPTIONS] <RUNTIME> [TAGS]...
 ```

 `runtime tag` attaches a tag to a specified Starwhale Runtime version.
+At the same time, tag command also supports list and remove tags.
 The tag can be used in a runtime URI instead of the version id.

 `RUNTIME` is a [Runtime URI](../../swcli/uri.md#model-dataset-runtime).